FrostKiwi/treasurechest/posts/genshin-impact-anki-deck/genshin-impact-anki-deck.md

 If you are completly new to the Mining workflow, check out [AnimeCards.site](https://animecards.site/) before jumping into my specific workflow.

-The main workhorse of everything is [Game2Text](https://game2text.com/), though the setup in the case of Genshin is not straight forward.
+The main workhorse of everything is [Game2Text](https://game2text.com/), though the setup in the case of Genshin is not straightforward.
 Game2Text is a locally run server, that opens as localhost in your browser.
 Game2Text then allows you to combine a couple of things:

-Capture a window's content via FireFox's and Chrome's native window capture feature, run a region of the window through OCR, like the offline and opensource [tesseract](https://github.com/tesseract-ocr/tesseract) or the more powerful online service [ocr.Space](https://ocr.space/) and finally allow you to translate the text with help of popular plug-ins like [YomiChan](https://github.com/FooSoft/yomichan) or the new active community fork [YomiTan](https://github.com/themoeway/yomitan).
+Capture a window's content via FireFox's and Chrome's native window capture feature, run a region of the window through OCR, like the offline and opensource [tesseract](https://github.com/tesseract-ocr/tesseract) or the more powerful online service [ocr.Space](https://ocr.space/), and finally allow you to translate the text with help of popular plug-ins like [YomiChan](https://github.com/FooSoft/yomichan) or the new active community fork [YomiTan](https://github.com/themoeway/yomitan).

-Game2Text has native Anki Connect integration, which builds Anki cards from the captured screenshot, the currently selected word and a dictionary definiton.
+Game2Text has native [Anki Connect](https://ankiweb.net/shared/info/2055492159) integration, which builds [Anki](https://apps.ankiweb.net/) cards from the captured screenshot, the currently selected word and a dictionary definiton.
 However, this native Anki integration sometimes fails to recognize phrases, that more complex dictionary suites in YomiChan detect.
 Luckily Game2Text can essentially give you the best of both worlds, since you can just use directly YomiChan to create a card.

 <blockquote class="reaction"><div class="reaction_text">Though in that case, you have to handle screenshots yourself.</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>